findy-network/findy-network.github.io/content/en/blog/cdk-pipeline/index.md

 "opinionated," but users should know better what that opinion is.

 However, the CDK pipeline model pleases me in many ways.
-I especially value the approach that has minimized the steps needed to run in the developer's local environment.
+I especially value the approach that has reduced the steps needed to run in the developer's local environment compared to how we used the previous versions of AWS IaC tools.
 Furthermore, the strategy enables multiple developers working with the same pipeline as the state needs to be available in the cloud.
 Finally, I am happy with the current state of our deployment pipeline, and it works well for our purposes.

-If interested, you can find all our CDK application codes in [GitHub](https://github.com/findy-network/findy-agent-infra/tree/master/aws-ecs) and take an even deeper dive!
+If interested, you can find all our CDK application codes in [GitHub](https://github.com/findy-network/findy-agent-infra/tree/master/aws-ecs) and even try to deploy the agency yourself!